substance/interior/campaign.md

 The goal of this campaign is to get Substance out of experimental state into a usable release.
 However, the more concrete our goals get, the more we see the need to spend dedicated time on it, in order to come to the day when we can say "It's finally here!".

-#YOUR DONATION
+## Your donation

 We’ve been developing Substance for two years now without any funding, making this a project fully built out of voluntary effort.
 Being an open source project our whole platform is going to be free for every user, so there won't be any licence upon completion or any of the likes.
 The funds collected during this campaign are intended for the development of the platform.

-##Return on Investment (what do i get?)
+## Return on Investment (what do i get?)

 Substance is designed to support your publishing workflow.
 The software will be released under a liberal software license (MIT).
-That means that you can use the sofware in any way… improve it, customize it and even making money with it!
+That means that you can use the sofware in any way... improve it, customize it and even making money with it!
 By using our platform you can make your clients happy by improving their workflows, saving them time and money and increase revenue.
 And finally, all of our donators will be mentioned in a supporters page on the our website.

-##Roadmap
+## Roadmap

 Here's how our roadmap looks like.

 <img src="http://interior.substance.io/images/campaign/roadmap.png" width="100%" />

-#OPEN SOURCE
+## Open Source

 Behind the scenes the Substance is mainly composed by a stack of open source library that will be publicly available once we publicly release them.

-##Substance Document
+### Substance Document

 At the core of the whole platform is the [Substance Document](http://interior.substance.io/modules/document.html).
 The Document is a programmatic interface for creating and transforming digital documents.
 It ensures consistency, separates content from presentation and provides an easy to use API.